uttamg911/Volcanic-Data-Art/README.md

 Run the do_volcano_4.pde ( do => digital organic , volcano => visualization name, 4 => version number )
 It automaticallly runs its dependencies, Particle.pde & ParticleSystem.pde

-The visualization is built upon the Daniel Shiffman's Simple Particle System and minimAudio library.
 Just speak into the microphone and see the volcano shudder and gush lava particles.

+The visualization is built using Daniel Shiffman's Simple Particle System and minimAudio library.

 Philosophy behind the visualization:
 Every word that we speak is like a blob of volcano which has a potential to hurt others.